xuanwang91/2025-phd-qualifier-exam/index.md

 - Manar Aljohani
 - Jason Banuelos

-## Tentative Instructions
+## Instructions
 - At the beginning of the examination period, all students will receive a document that contains questions.
+The detailed instructions will be emailed to the registered students.
 - By the end of the examination period, each student must submit a written solution and a recorded presentation to address those questions.
 The detailed instructions will be emailed to the registered students.
 - Each submission will be graded by at least 2 faculty members.
 A combined grade will then be assigned for each student based on all faculty input by the area committee, on a scale of Pass/Fail, as is called for by GPC policies.